timromney/LSTM_Musical_Generative_Model/README.md

 The output directory contains midi sequences formatted as 'output_<memory-length>_<total-epochs>_<index>'

-Thhe weights directory contains snapshots of training weight .hd5f files with a short memory-length of 4, medium memory-length of 16, and a long memory-length of 32 (at 1, 50, 100 epochs).
+The weights directory contains snapshots of training weight .hd5f files with a short memory-length of 4, medium memory-length of 16, and a long memory-length of 32 (at 1, 50, 100 epochs).
 Where memory length corresponds to how far back the model is impacted by prior notes/chords appearing.